 The thoracic outlet is the space between your collarbone( clavicle) and your first rib.
 This narrow passageway is crowded with blood vessels, muscles, and nerves.
+Spasm and shortening from the pectoralis minor muscle can be a common source for compression to these vascular and nerve structures.
+At times, people are born with an extra set of ribs called cervical ribs which can also compromise this space.
 If the shoulder muscles in your chest are not strong enough to hold the collarbone in place, it can slip down and forward, putting pressure on the nerves and blood vessels that lie under it.
 This causes a variety of symptoms which together are known as thoracic outlet syndrome.

 Thoracic outlet syndrome can result from an injury, disease, or a congenital problem, such as an abnormal first rib.
 It is more common in women than in men, poor posture, and obesity.
 These attributes can aggravate the condition.